Proliferative Diabetic Retinopathycauses, symptom and treatments

 What causes diabetic retinopathy?

 Diabetic retinopathy is caused by damage to blood vessels in the retina, which is part of the eye that senses light and sends images to the brain.
 High blood sugar levels (hyperglycemia) are characteristic of diabetes.
-In addition to causing vision problems, kidney damage is another common result of elevated blood sugar levels.
+In addition to causing vision problems, kidney damage is another typical result of elevated blood sugar levels.

 What are the four stages of diabetic retinopathy?